This section covers the construction of the aluminium hull and deck, starting with the fabrication of the frames.

 A startling amount of high-build epoxy primer was literally poured out of the spray gun onto the faired hull to encapsulate the filler.
 The bottom was then sanded again smooth, primed with more high-build epoxy and a single thin tie-coat of hard antifouling was sprayed on.
 There is nothing worse than having to sand a hull from underneath.
 This approach ensured that the antifouling would later be able to be sprayed following a simple high-pressure wash.

 The last task before turning the hull over is test-fitting the hollow keel foil into its slot.
-It is much easier to play with the 200kg foil up there while trimming the slot than repeatedly raising and lowering the entire shell later.
+It is much easier to play with the 200kg foil up there while trimming the slot than repeatedly raising and lowering the entire shell over the keel later.

 First look down-below, into a little world now upright for the first time.
 The hull was rolled over in slings between chain blocks.
 One of the first tasks coming up was now etching and painting the bilge plating up to the waterline with high-build epoxy primer.
 All alloy vessels should have painted bilges, even more so commercial workboats that are seldom as dry and clean.
 It saves having to deal with pitting issues down the track.